 Will an overnight stay in the hospital be required?

-Most often patients are discharged from the hospital three hours after the procedure, but sometimes it may be necessary to stay overnight.
+Most often patients are discharged from the clinic or hospital three hours after the procedure, but sometimes it may be necessary to stay overnight.

 Does it work?